lgbouma/goumlab/content/blog/computation/compPhysWithPython.md

 * Work through corresponding homework set (total: 5)
 * Repeat

-The reason for the transcription (vs. just reading and coding) was that I wanted to figure out a new note system, using a mix of [BaKoMa TeX](http://www.bakoma-tex.com/) and OneNote for live-typesetting notes.
+The reason for the transcription (vs. just reading and coding) was that I wanted to figure out a new note system, using a mix of [BaKoMa TeX](http://www.bakoma-tex.com/) and OneNote for typesetting notes.
 Once I was through like five lectures it became a matter of momentum, and the type-setting got faster as I worked more with the software.

 # Assessment (incoming wall of text)
 Our goals were basically